Andrija Kostić

-Andrija Kostić (Андрија Костић; born 15 March 2009) is a Serbian racing driver set to compete in the Formula Regional European Championship for Trident.
+Andrija Kostić (Андрија Костић; born 15 March 2009) is a Serbian racing driver who last competed in the Formula Regional European Championship for Trident.

 Career

+Karting (2022–2023)

 Born in Belgrade on 15 March 2009, Kostić began karting in 2022, competing until 2023.
 Representing Serbian Racing Team for much of his karting career, Kostić most notably finished runner-up in the 2023 Serbian Karting Championship in class 4.

+Formula 4 (2024–2025)

+2024

 Having tested Formula 4 machinery in late 2023, Kostić joined Van Amersfoort Racing the following year to race in the Italian F4 and Euro 4 Championships.
 In the Italian series, Kostić was not able to score points, only taking a best result of 14th in race two at Imola, en route to a 35th-place points finish.
-In Euro 4, Kostić scored a best result of sixth in race one at Monza to end the season 15th in the standings.
+In Euro 4, he scored a best result of sixth in race one at Monza to end the season 15th in the standings.
 During 2024, Kostić also competed for Jenzer Motorsport in the first two rounds of the Formula 4 CEZ Championship and represented Serbia in the FIA Motorsport Games Formula 4 Cup.
 In the former, Kostić scored a best result of sixth in race one at Balaton Park, whereas in the latter, Kostić finished ninth but was promoted to eighth after Matúš Ryba was given a penalty for exceeding track limits.

+2025

 Kostić switched to US Racing for his sophomore season in Formula 4 competition in 2025.
 Starting off the year in Formula Winter Series, Kostić kicked off the season by finishing fourth and sixth in the first two races at Algarve.
 Kostić finished sixth in race two of the following round at Valencia, before finishing fifth in race one at Aragon and ninth in race two at Barcelona to end the season 11th in points.
-In the Italian series, Kostić began the season with two points finishes at Misano, before finishing in the top 10 in all three at races at Monza, which included a fifth-place finish in race two.
-Kostić then finished eighth in race two at Mugello, before not scoring points in the next two rounds, and ending the year with an eighth place finish in race three at Misano to finish 17th in points.
+In the Italian series, Kostić began the season with two points finishes at Misano, before finishing in the top-ten in all three at races at Monza, which included a fifth-place finish in race two.
+Kostić then finished eighth in race two at Mugello, before not scoring points in the next two rounds, and ending the year with an eighth-place finish in race three at Misano to finish 17th in points.
+Kostić also raced in the three-round E4 Championship with the same team, taking a best result of fifth twice to secure a tenth-place finish at the end of the season.

-In late 2025, Kostić joined Trident to race in the 2026 Formula Regional European Championship.
+Formula Regional (2026–present)

+At the start of 2026, Kostić joined Trident to race in the Formula Regional Middle East Trophy.
+In the four-round season, Kostić scored a best result of eighth in race three of the first Yas Marina round en route to a 21st-place points finish.
+For the rest of the year, Kostić remained with Trident to race in the Formula Regional European Championship.
+In his maiden FREC season, Kostić took a best result of 12th at the Red Bull Ring as he ended the year 30th in overall points.